Silence Is Not Always Golden: Breaking the Barriers of Silence in Business

 It’s human to get offended and therefore defensive when we receive negative feedback.
 We tend initially not to see it as an opportunity to learn something new about ourselves.

-And when we see someone else that oftentimes are delusional about their view of themselves or their ideas, we remain silent, perhaps for fear that we’ll upset them.
+And when we see someone else that oftentimes delusional about their view of themselves or their ideas, we remain silent, perhaps for fear that we’ll upset them.

-Just like when Simon Cowell tells a participant on the X-Factor that they can’t sing, the reaction from the audience says it all – it’s not good to say things as it is.
+Just like when Simon Cowell tells a participant on The X-Factor that they can’t sing, the reaction from the audience says it all – it’s not good to say things as it is.

 And on the other hand, when we see something that is wrong or we feel it’s not the right thing to do morally, we keep quiet.